 I finally had to do this when I was on my fourth menstrual cup, the Lunette, and broke down and contacted the company.
 I should have done this sooner, because four menstrual cups later… seriously?!

-The customer care people at Lunette were incredibly nice, understanding, and kept working with me and asking questions until we had the problem figured out (it was a combination of my cervix being to the right and the cup being too small… those sizes aren’t for everyone!
+The customer care people at Lunette were incredibly nice, understanding, and kept working with me and asking questions until we had the problem figured out (it was a combination of my cervix being to the left and the cup being too small… those sizes aren’t for everyone!
 Just because you’re 25 and haven’t given birth vaginally doesn’t mean you need the bigger size and vice versa.
 These are just guidelines.
 You’ll only know by trial and error which cup works for you!)

 So What Works for Me?